finspire-fi/moodle-tiny_fileimport/README.md

 - `Override default file attachment feature` (`tiny_fileimport/overridedefaultfileattachmentfeature`)
 - `Allowed file extensions override` (`tiny_fileimport/allowedextensionsoverride`)

-Behavior:
+### File type policy precedence

+File type restrictions are resolved in this order:

-- If `Allow all file types` is enabled: plugin uses `*` (no extension restriction at plugin level)
+1. If `Allow all file types` is enabled, plugin uses `*` (no plugin-level extension restriction)
-- Else if `Allowed file extensions override` is non-empty: plugin uses that override list
+2. Else, if `Allowed file extensions override` is non-empty, plugin uses that list
-- Else (default): plugin allows all file extensions currently listed in `admin/tool/filetypes`
+3. Else, plugin uses all file extensions listed in `admin/tool/filetypes`
-- If `Override default file attachment feature` is enabled: direct editor drag-and-drop is always handled by this plugin
-- If `Override default file attachment feature` is disabled: Tiny keeps its native drag-and-drop upload behavior for files it supports, such as images, and this plugin takes over only for files the native editor upload flow does not handle

-Override format:
+### Extension override format

 - Comma, space, or newline separated extensions
 - Examples: `pdf, docx, xlsx, zip` or one per line
 - Dot prefix is optional (`pdf` and `.pdf` are both accepted)

+### Editor drag-and-drop behavior

+- If `Override default file attachment feature` is enabled:
+  - direct editor drag-and-drop is handled by this plugin
+- If `Override default file attachment feature` is disabled:
+  - Tiny keeps native drag-and-drop handling for files it supports (for example images)
+  - this plugin is used only when native editor upload flow does not handle the dropped file(s)

+### Upload error behavior

+- Unsupported file types show a clean, localized message: **File type not supported**
+- Other upload failures continue to use Moodle exception handling

 ### Menu registration